NovoNordisk-OpenSource/whirl/README.md

 - `run()`: For further information on how to call it.
 - `vignette("whirl")`: For a more in depth explanation, and more advanced usage.
-- `vignette("example")`: With a simple example, including the created log.
+- `vignette("articles/example")`: With a simple example, including the created log.
 - `options()`: On how to change the default behavior of whirl.